Translate

 doing justice to Min

 Maybe I'm a rube but this etymological situation puzzles me greatly.
-In Egypt there was this famous place called Wadi Hammamat which was utilized throughout the span of Egyptian greatness as a major centre for mining and quarrying activity.
+In ancient Egypt, there was this famous place called Wadi Hammamat which was utilized throughout the span of Egyptian greatness as a major centre for mining and quarrying activity.
 Gold mining and quarrying for bekhen stone were the chief activities; bekhen stone being prized for its colours, and utilized for making sculptures and sarcophagi.
 Wadi Hammamat connected the great ancient Egyptian city of Gebtu (Koptos in Greek, now called Qift) to the Red Sea coast.
-At Gebtu the predynastic god Min had a cult site and caravans would depart from Gebtu on their way to and through Wadi Hammamat for mining, trade and travel.
-The wadi nowadays is prized for the hieroglyphic and hieratic inscriptions left behind by these tradesmen of the great Egyptian civilization.
+At Gebtu, the predynastic god Min had a cult site and caravans would depart from Gebtu on their way to and through Wadi Hammamat for mining, trade, and travel.
+Nowadays, the wadi is prized for the hieroglyphic and hieratic inscriptions left behind by these tradesmen of the great Egyptian civilization.
 Not surprisingly, Min was worshipped by the miners and masons doing their digging at Wadi Hammamat.
 Min was known here as "Min, the (foremost) Man of the Mountain" or "Min, the Male of the Mountain".
-Now this mining activity went on here, as I intimated prior, for at least three thousand years.
+Now, this mining activity went on here, as I intimated, for at least three thousand years.
 There are numerous texts and figures of an ithyphallic Min adorning the rocks here.

 an excavation made in the earth for the purpose of extracting ores, coal, precious stones, etc.